tgirke/GEN242-2018/pages/mydoc/mydoc_tutorial_02.md

 ### User traffic

-- Compute tasks need to be submitted via `qsub`
+- Compute tasks need to be submitted via `srun`
 - Biocluster headnode only for login, not for compute tasks!
 - Monitor cluster activity: `qstat` or `qstatMonitor`